zessta/GenQ/JS_correct_incorrect.md

 ## Question 35: **Priority Queue**
 **Question:**
-Implement a priority queue in JavaScript.
+Description: Implement a priority queue in JavaScript.
 The priority queue should allow enqueueing items with a priority and dequeuing items in order of their priority (higher priority items are dequeued first).

 **Links:**